Critical Mass (cycling): Organization and tactics

 Critical Mass has a decentralized (rather than hierarchical) structure.
 Critical Mass is sometimes called an "organized coincidence", with no leadership or membership.
 The routes of some rides are decided spontaneously by whoever is currently at the front of the ride, while others are decided prior to the ride by a popular vote of suggested routes often drawn up on photocopied fliers.
 The term xerocracy was coined to describe a process by which the route for a Critical Mass can be decided: anyone who has an opinion makes their own map and distributes it to the cyclists participating in the Mass.
 Still other rides decide the route by consensus.
 The disorganized nature of the event allows it to largely escape clampdown by authorities who may view the rides as forms of parades or organized protest.
 Additionally, the movement is free from the structural costs associated with a centralized, hierarchical organization.
 In order for the event to function, the only requirement is a sufficient turn-out to create a "critical mass" of riders dense enough to occupy a piece of road to the exclusion of drivers of motorized vehicles.
 Authorities in New York, California and Oregon have expressed concern with the difficulty of coordinating with the riders, due to the lack of leadership.

 Critical Mass rides vary greatly in many respects, including frequency and number of participants.
 For example, many small cities have monthly Critical Mass rides with fewer than twenty riders which offer safety in numbers to cyclists in those locales, while on the opposite extreme, in what have been the largest events using the name Critical Mass, cyclists in Budapest, Hungary hold only two rides each year on April 22 (Earth Day) and September 22 (International Car Free Day).
 The "Budapest style" attracts tens of thousands of riders.
 The April 20, 2008, Budapest ride participation was estimated at 80,000 riders.
 In Vienna, close to Budapest, a Critical Mass Ride has been held every month since 2006 and attracts up to 1,000 or more riders.

 In the Critical Mass practice of "corking", a rider breaks away from the group to block the side streets of an intersection as the mass crosses.
+This prevents traffic travelling through the intersection on a green signal and allows the riders to ride through red lights.
 This both contains cross-traffic while the mass passes and protects the mass from splitting or from drivers who might attempt to pass through the mass.